 Mobile marketing is the marketing of businesses geared towards mobile devices.
 Mobile marketing content is optimized to appeal specifically to mobile (especially smartphone users).
 This kind of marketing differs from other forms of marketing.
 All aspects of successful mobile marketing are more effective at appealing to the way people interact with their phones.

 Mobile marketing is important for the simple reason that it is necessary.
 Your customers are already viewing paid ads and branded content on their devices and if you are not concentrating your marketing efforts in this area, you will be at a loss.
 Smartphones are effectively an extension of your customer, which means they are involved in more activities and spending more time looking at their screens.
-So, forgoing mobile marketing is forgoing the potential attention during the 5.4 hours the average American spends on their phone.
+So, forgoing mobile marketing is forgoing the potential attention during the 4 hours and 25 minutes the average American spends on their phone.

 Like other forms of marketing, mobile marketing requires a strategy for ideal performance.
 Mobile marketing opens your business up to a world of new marketing potential.